Go to the Staff section

 305.8 Race and ethnicity 344.0327 Child law 346.015 Family law 361 Social work 361.32 Counselling 361.4 Group work 361.60941 British social welfare policy 361.62 Social Policy 361.65 Welfare state 361.7 Voluntary organisations 361.941 British welfare state 362.1 Health services 362.10425 Community care 362.2 Mental illness 362.3 Mental disability 362.4 Physical disability 362.5 Poverty and homelessness 362.6 Services for the elderly 362.7 Children 362.82 Families - welfare services 364 Criminology

 There are a range of journals relevant to social work available either in print or electronic format.
-The Library Catalogue gives details of e-journals we have access to, as well as all the printed journals held in the Library.
-The catalogue entry for an e-journal connects to the A-Z list (a complete listing of all full text e-journals available to Oxford Brookes staff and students).
+The Journal titles search on the Library homepage gives details of e-journals we have access to, as well as all the printed journals held in the Library.

 Some of the key social work journals that we stock are: